Sycnex/Windows10Debloater/README.md

 The Revert option reinstalls the bloatware and changes your registry keys back to default.

-## The scheduled tasks that are disabled are:
+## The scheduled tasks that are disabled are

 XblGameSaveTaskLogon,
 XblGameSaveTask,